 Like so many industries, crafting is also becoming more eco-friendly.
-This trend is evident in the use of natural dyes and secondhand materials, as well as the popularity of mending to reduce textile waste.
+This trend is evident in the use of natural dyes and secondhand materials and the popularity of mending to reduce textile waste.

 Certain crafts have also gained recent popularity.
 Stained glass is a highly trendy craft, and embroidery and other customization crafts continue to be popular.
 Digital and machine crafting is also becoming more common, thanks to the availability of more affordable 3D printers and laser cutters.

 Even the wellness industry is affecting the craft industry.
-With an increased focus on self-care, crafters are creating products for relaxation and pampering, like bath salts, bath bombs, and soaps.
+With an increased focus on self-care, crafters create products for relaxation and pampering, like bath salts, bath bombs, and soaps.

 A craft business’ target market will partially depend on the types of products it produces.
-Target markets may be homeowners who are looking for creative décor ideas, professionals or parents who want to indulge in some self-care with quality bath products, adults who are looking for a special gift for a wedding, bridal shower, or birthday, and more.
+Target markets may be homeowners looking for creative décor ideas, professionals or parents who want to indulge in some self-care with quality bath products, adults looking for a special gift for a wedding, bridal shower, birthdays, and more.

-Starting a craft business doesn’t require a business degree, but certain skills and experiences can increase the chances of the business becoming a success.
+Starting a craft business doesn’t require a business degree, but certain skills and experiences can increase the business’s chances of success.

 Crafting experience.
-Many crafts can be easily learned, but it’s helpful for a business owner to have plenty of experience with crafting so they can produce consistent, quality products.
+Many crafts can be easily learned, but it’s helpful for a business owner to have plenty of experience with crafting to produce consistent quality products.
 While buyers understand and value that they’re purchasing a handmade item, they’ll still expect the item to be a quality piece.

 Customer service skills.
 Customer service is an important aspect of running a successful craft business.
-A business owner will need great customer service skills both in-person and over the phone or through email.
+A craft business owner will need great customer service skills, both in-person and over the phone or email.

 Business knowledge.
 While a business owner may have experience in crafting, it’s also important to have business knowledge to help with properly pricing products, tracking inventory, tracking payments and taxes, and other operational details.
 These skills can often be learned by taking an introductory business course online or at a local community college.